 Medication management may also be suitable as a treatment option.
 Psychiatrist, Gunit Kahlon, MD, may prescribe medication for a trial period to monitor the effectiveness of the medication as a reliable treatment for OCD (Obsessive Compulsive Disorder).

 This reduces your symptoms by desensitizing you to the anxiety-provoking nature of the obsession.

-To learn how you can take control of your life with OCD, call the office of Dr. Michael Messina or book an appointment online today.
+To learn how you can take control of your life with OCD, call the office of Dr. Messina & Associates or book an appointment online today.